-The current workforce of 60 employees is comprised of 33 females (55.0%) and 27 males (45.0%).
-Fourteen employees (23.3%) are over age 59, sixteen (26.7%) are in their 50s, six (10%) are in their 40s, and the average age of staff has increased to 47 from 45 years in fiscal year 2012.
+The current workforce of 53 employees is comprised of 32 females (60.4%) and 21 males (39.6%).
+Eleven employees (18.6%) are over age 59, fifteen (28.3%) are in their 50s, seven (13.2%) are in their 40s, and the average age has remained 47 years in fiscal year 2016.
 The Department faces a massive departure of knowledge in the next ten years.

-The employees' length of agency service distribution has shifted due to slow staff growth and reduced turnover rates.
-As a result 7% (down from 16% in fiscal year 2012) of employees have less than two years of agency service, and 73% (up from 60% two years ago) now have more than five years of service.
+The employees' length of agency service distribution has shifted due to retirements and other departures.
+As a result 26% (up from 7% in fiscal year 2014) of employees have less than two years of agency service, and 68% (down from 73% two years ago) now have more than five years of service.

-The chart below shows the Department staff composition by age as of March 31, 2014.
+The chart below shows the Department staff composition by age as of March 31, 2016.

-The following chart compares the agency staff composition by ethnicity as of March 31, 2014 to the statewide and state agencies workforce composition as reported by the Civil Rights Division of the Texas Workforce Commission in January 2013.
+The following chart compares the agency staff composition by ethnicity as of March 31, 2016 to the statewide and state agencies workforce composition as reported by the Civil Rights Division of the Texas Workforce Commission in January 2015.

-B. Employee Turnover
+B. EMPLOYEE TURNOVER

 Turnover challenges every employer, impacting recruitment, selection and training, and diminishing productivity, experience and talent.
 Over the years the Department has developed and adjusted its processes, training schemes, internal documentation, in order to shorten the learning curve and facilitate new employees' immersion into the Department's functions and culture.
-Additional efforts at employee satisfaction and culture change include expanded flex hour schedules, work from home, relaxed dress code, and implementation of the Governor's fitness program.
+Additional efforts at employee satisfaction and culture change include expanded flex hour schedules, relaxed dress code, and implementation of the Governor's fitness program.
 The Department continues to search for tools and mechanisms to combat turnover in all groups of employees and to keep the levels of employee satisfaction high.

 Financial examiner turnover has been of a significant concern as they perform one of the essential functions of the Department.
 Well-trained financial examiners are widely sought after by state regulatory agency, federal counterparts, and private sector.
-The issue has been analyzed and addressed continuously and as a direct result, the financial examiner turnover has decreased from 28% in fiscal year 2005 to 0% in fiscal year 2011.
+The issue has been analyzed and addressed continuously and as a result, the financial examiner turnover has decreased from 28% in fiscal year 2005 to 0% in fiscal year 2011.